 The Approved Provider must ensure that the service and staff within must follow all policies and procedures and that the Nominated Supervisor is following the National Quality Framework, updating the Quality Improvement Plan (QIP), prepping the staff and possibly notifying the families of the visit.

 Ensure that the services rating is displayed and clearly visible from the main entrance of the service, section 172(d) of the National Law.

-To ensure that the QIP has been updated and sent to the relevant person when requested.
+To ensure that the QIP is current and ready for submission when requested.